deepnest-io/Deepnest/README.md

       * https://github.com/deepnest-io/Deepnest

-## Support, issues and pull requests
+## This Fork

-The primary goal has been to get Deepnest buildable again, to prevent it to become abandonware as the original author does not seem to be activley involved.
-The goal of creating the fork under this organization is to create again a centralized repo where development of this program can continue.
+The primary goal has been to get Deepnest buildable again, which has been achieved.
-It would be wonderful if more contributors join this organization so we can bring this project back to life, update it with latest dependencies and start adding features / fixing issues.

 ## Prerequisites